Antibiotic Resistance: A Return to the Medical Dark Ages?

-By Louise Tibbetts, Technical Analyst & Quality Assurance
+By Louise Tibbetts, Innovation Funding Consultant & Quality Assurance

 What images spring to mind when you consider healthcare in the middle ages?
 A world of pestilence and plague?
 Where illnesses were treated with superstition and old wives tales, rather than antibiotics and clinically proven drugs?
 Recently, Prime Minister David Cameron has stated that we could soon be “cast back into the dark ages of medicine” as a result of the increasing threat of antibiotic resistance.

 Can you comprehend a world without antibiotics?
 Back in the middle ages rates of mortality were high from illnesses readily treatable in today’s world with a dose of antibiotics.
 Even something as simple as a cut finger could end in an untimely death.

 Antibiotics are medicines that inhibit growth or kill microorganisms that can cause all sorts of nasty infections and diseases.
 In 1928 Ayrshire born Alexander Fleming discovered penicillin: this marked the start of modern antibiotics.
 Healthcare was revolutionised: less women died from infections following child birth; soldiers injured in warfare were less likely to die from infection; life threatening diseases such as tuberculosis, pneumonia and sexually transmitted diseases could be managed by antibiotics.

 However, this miracle cure soon resulted in the widespread overuse and misuse of antibiotics, which lead to a far more alarming problem, which is now a major threat to public health: antibiotic resistance.
 In layman’s terms, this is when bacteria no longer respond to antibiotics.
 Bacteria are pretty crafty, failure to complete a course of antibiotics may leave a few tougher bacteria to survive and multiply; in other cases bacteria undergo genetic mutations which makes the drug non-longer effective.